Arun Arora: Episcopal ministry

 On 27 May 2022, it was announced that Arora was to become suffragan Bishop of Kirkstall in the Diocese of Leeds.
 He was consecrated as a bishop by Stephen Cottrell during a service at York Minster on 15 July 2022.
 In March 2025, he was additionally appointed joint lead bishop for racial justice, alongside Rosemarie Mallett.
 As such, he is a deputy chair of the Racial Justice Board, a committee of the Archbishops' Council.

 In January 2023, he was installed as an honorary canon of Ripon Cathedral.

 Views

 In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

+In 2025, in response to anti-immigration protests, he criticised the "narrow Christian nationalist ideology" that was being co-oped by the far-right, while also trying to promote a common ground between opposing sides.